Archived: Quick Start Guide for Ready-to-Fly Vehicles¶

 Follow the instructions to complete the setup process (accept the license terms, choose a location for the installation etc.)

 The installation utility will automatically install any necessary software drivers.
-If you receive a DirectX installation error, please update your DirectX plug-in from the DirectX Download Center.
+If you receive a DirectX installation error, please update your DirectX plug-in from the Windows Download Center.
 If you receive the warning pictured here, select Install this driver software anyway to continue.

 Once installation is complete, open Mission Planner.
 Mission Planner automatically notifies you about available updates.
 Please always run the most current version of Mission Planner.

 Connect RC receiver¶